What Experts Say To Do If You’re Uncomfortable With Your Partner Talking To Their Ex

 What to do if there is nothing to worry about.

-If after considering the dynamic of their relationship and if the reasons they are in contact all seems reasonable and respectful, Dorell says to give yourself a break.
-“Take deep breaths and giving yourself that self assurance and self love so you aren't needing validation from your relationship to feel OK.” she says.
+If, after considering the dynamic of their relationship, the reasons they're in contact with their all seem reasonable and respectful, Dorell says to give yourself a break.
+“Take deep breaths and give yourself that self assurance and self love so you aren't needing validation from your relationship to feel OK.” she says.
 “Appreciate your partner — it's amazing what this can do.
 And taking the time to just diffuse it and stop giving energy to it also helps.”

 If you want some concrete steps to help you feel better about the situation, Safran suggests taking a more proactive approach with the ex.
 “Think about getting to know the ex better so that you feel more comfortable around them,” she suggests.
-Or if they are dating someone new she advises: “See if this person is open to having you meet their new significant other, when that happens.”
-This works because we fear what we don't know and, by illuminating that unknown, it can make you feel more secure with the friendship the ex shares with your partner.
+Or if they're dating someone new, she advises: “See if this person is open to having you meet their new significant other, when that happens.”
+This works because we fear what we don't know, and by illuminating that unknown, it can make you feel more secure with the friendship the ex shares with their partner.

 If you suspect that there is legitimate reason to be worried about the dynamic between your SO and their ex, Dorell says it's time to put your communication skills to work.
 “Be clear around your feelings.
 If it makes you uncomfortable, communicate that and also state what would make you feel more comfortable,” she says.
 Also, be thoughtful about your timing, says Safran.
 “Find a time when you are not mad and you can actually talk.
 Discuss how you feel and ask for a reasonable solution.”